-Figure 20: Preventing Registration of Un-Authenticated Users
+Figure 25: Blocking Local Registration of Un-Authenticated Users in SIP Interface Table

-9.7 Authenticate BYE Messages
+10.7 Authenticate SIP BYE Messages

-It is recommended to enable the device to authenticate all received SIP BYE requests before disconnecting the call.
-This feature prevents, for example, a scenario in which the SBC SIP client receives a BYE request from a third-party imposer assuming the identity of a participant in the call and as a consequence, the call between the first and second parties is inappropriately disconnected.
+It is recommended to enable the device to authenticate all incoming SIP BYE requests before it releases the call.
+This prevents, for example, a scenario in which the SBC SIP client receives a BYE request from a third-party imposer assuming the identity of a participant in the call and as a consequence, the call between the legitimate first and second parties is inappropriately disconnected.

-When enabled, the device sends a SIP authentication response to the sender of the BYE request and waits for the user to authenticate it.
+When the SBC is configured to authenticate BYE messages, it sends a SIP authentication response to the sender of the BYE request and waits for the sender (user) to authenticate it.
 The call is disconnected only if the authenticating server responds with a 200 OK.